-As described in Sections 2.1 and 2.2, the Ash Seal Pond and the Upper Ash Pond will be closed by removal of CCR.
-These impoundments will be dewatered as described in Sections 2.1 and 2.2 with CCR excavated, placed in one of the two closure areas, moisture conditioned, compacted, and capped.
+As described in Section 2.2, the Upper Ash Pond will be closed by removal of CCR.
+These impoundments will be dewatered as described in Section 2.2 with CCR excavated, placed in one of the two closure areas, moisture conditioned, compacted, and capped.

 In accordance with 40 CFR 257.102(c), the limits of CCR and underlying CCR-impacted soil excavation will be based on field observations and site conditions mutually reviewed and agreed upon by IPL, the closure contractor, and the professional engineer that will certify the closure of the CCR units or their representatives.
-The closure will be considered complete when all CCR has been removed and groundwater monitoring concentrations in monitoring wells installed at the downgradient boundary of the Ash Seal Pond and Upper Ash Pond do not exceed groundwater protection standards established pursuant to 40 CFR 257.95(h).
+The closure will be considered complete when all CCR has been removed and groundwater monitoring concentrations in monitoring wells installed at the downgradient boundary of the Upper Ash Pond do not exceed groundwater protection standards established pursuant to 40 CFR 257.95(h).